 This is because some social media platforms like Instagram and TIkTok typically don’t allow users to include live links in their posts.
 By telling your followers to check the link in your bio, you can still provide them with a way to add links to the posts and navigate followers to visit your website or other online destination.

-However, the link in bio use cases can be different.
-From simply linking to a website homepage to including a link to your latest podcast.
+However, the link in bio use cases can be different from simply linking to a website homepage, creating a full Feedlink page where you embed your Instagram feed to including a link to your latest podcast.

 Let’s take a look at some other common use cases for including link in your social media bios: